 Hegel continue to converse about the importance of words in humans, he sites the importance of the object, which he says it is a Simple (*entity), and is the essence regardless whether it is perceived or not.

-Once more Hegel goes abstract in this dialectical in his analysis, and says that perceiving as a movement is the unessential moment here.
+Once more Hegel goes abstract into dialectics, in his analysis, and says that perceiving as a movement is the unessential moment here.

 Hegel states that the wealth Sense-knowledge, comes through perception, and not through immediate certainty.
 Here Hegel comes closer to concurring with Immanuel Kant his predecessor, who as I said earlier had pondered over perception, so deeply, in his analysis of how human’s acquire knowledge about Objects.

-Objects entwined with negation in their makeup, this means the differences and the manifoldness, which is their essence.
-They are part and parcel of the contradictions Hegel deals with, when he decides to use dialectics as surgical tool of looking at life and the acquisition of knowledge by human beings.
+Objects entwined with negation in their makeup, this means the differences and the manifolds, their essence.
+They are part and parcel of the contradictions, Hegel deals with, when he decides to use dialectics, as surgical tool, of looking at life and the acquisition of knowledge by human beings.

 To say the same thing but taking a different route, “This,” “is,” “Here,” “There,” “Now,” “day’” and “Night,” and taking their movements into account, as result of Space and Time-their Universality acquire dynamism, setting in negation and positivism.